Unfortunately, rental housing scams are real and can happen to an unsuspecting renter. Here are our best tips to help you avoid getting scammed!

 What to do if you think you’ve been scammed

-- report the scam to the Housing team and any other listing site(s) you found ad on
+Report the scam to the Housing team and include any other listing site(s) you found the ad on.

 Contact Downtown Legal Services to see if they can help you take the scammer to court.